Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Duration:** Instant
 </div>

-When you trigger this aura, grant each ally within range 3 + ½ your Presence absorption.
+When you trigger this aura, grant each ally within range 3 + ½ Presence absorption.

 ## Aura of Purity
 <div class="tight">